mkoura/winselect/README.md

 winselect
 =========

-Using dmenu display list of windows managed by the window manager and switch to the selected window.
+Displays list of windows managed by the window manager using dmenu and switch to selected window.

-You'll need to have "dmenu" (in the "suckless-tools" package on Debian) and "wmctrl" installed.
+Requires '''dmenu''' (in the '''suckless-tools''' package on Debian) and '''wmctrl''' commands.

 Should work with any window manager where dmenu and wmctrl works.